Clearcutting: Positive perspectives

 Clearcutting can be practiced to encourage the growth and proliferation of tree species that require high light intensity.
 Generally, a harvest area wider than double the height of the adjacent trees will no longer be subject to the moderating influence of the woodland on the microclimate.
 The width of the harvest area can thus determine which species will come to dominate.
 Those with high tolerance to extremes in temperature, soil moisture, and resistance to browsing may be established, in particular secondary successional pioneer species.

 Clearcutting can be used by foresters as a method of mimicking a natural disturbance and increasing primary successional species, such as poplar (aspen), willow and black cherry in North America.
 Clearcutting has also proved to be effective in creating animal habitat and browsing areas, which otherwise would not exist without natural stand-replacing disturbances such as wildfires, large scale windthrow, or avalanches.

 Clearcuts are used to help regenerate species that cannot compete in mature forests.
-A number of them are aspen, jack pine, and, in areas with poor soils, oaks—are important species for both game and nongame wildlife species.
+A number of them are aspen, jack pine, and, in areas with poor soils, oaks—important species for both game and nongame wildlife species.
 Clearcutting can also lead to increased vascular-plant diversity in the area.
 This is most pronounced after a couple years of clearcutting and in herb-rich forests where scarification took place.

 No significant changes in water temperature were observed when patch clearcutting was done 100 ft away from a river.
 This suggests that patch clearcutting is a possible solution to concerns about changes in water temperature due to clearcutting.
 The effects of clearcutting on soil nutrient content were not examined in this study.

 More recently, forest managers have found that clearcutting oak stands helps regenerate oak forests in areas of poor soil.
 The tree canopies in oak forests often shade out the ground, making it impossible for newly sprouted oaks to grow.
 When the mature trees are removed, the saplings stand a chance of recruiting into the forest.